tikiorg/tiki/trunk_themes/themes/faulkner_tiki_trunk/Readme.txt

 * __Author and maintainer:__ Gary Cunningham-Lee (chibaguy)
 * __License:__ GPL
 * __Author URL:__ http://zukakakina.com
 * __Description__: Faulkner theme for Tiki Wiki CMS Groupware, adapted by the original WordPress template by Brad, Demus Designs (http://www.demusdesign.com.
-Two page-layout tables used to enable expanding content area and side-column-independent background gradients.
 See http://themes.tikiwiki.org or http://zukakakakina.com for more information.
 Released under GPL license.
 Please respect the request of the author and display the Demus Designs credit/link in the page footer.
-Use Look & Feel custom code for the site title text ornaments (see docs).

 -=Template Files=-
 (All file paths from Tiki root directory.)
 * templates/styles/faulkner/credits.tpl
 * templates/styles/faulkner/index.php
-* templates/styles/faulkner/tiki.tpl
-* templates/styles/faulkner/tiki_site_header_top.tpl
-* templates/styles/faulkner/tiki-sitemenu.tpl

 -=Stylesheet and background images=-
 * styles/faulkner.css